yeyus/CodePathFB-NYTArticles/README.md

 * [x] SearchQuery object follows Builder pattern and is immutable
 * [x] Requests are reactive and throttled according to NYT api limits (1req/s)
+* [x] Tour for guiding the user during the first interaction

 ## Video Walkthrough